dangarmat/dangarmat.github.io/_posts/2018-02-17-CSP2018-Fri-Additional.md

 To do data structure comparisons using PCA, she uses a self-authored R package [PCADSC](https://github.com/AnnePetersen1/PCADSC) with three visuals to asses similarity.
 A cumulative eigenvalue (CE) plot compares "actual dimension" of data, an angle plot identifies components for which datasets differ, and a chroma plot interprets differences in weights.
 If Denmark and Bulgaria have similar concepts of psychological well-being, one can expect these plots to show similar eigenvalue sizes with lines within shaded areas and large p-values, similar component structures with arrows mostly diagonal and small angles between them, and similar PCA loading patterns visually.

 In this case there are big differences in all three plots.
 Some of the detail of what makes someone happy in the two countries is in the chroma plot of PCA loadings.
-Can see in the first principal component's loading among those surveyed, Bulgarians care a lot more about community wellbeing and Danes care relatively more about vitality and emotional wellbeing.
-In the second principle component, it almost diverges even more as Bulgarians strongly care about supportive relationships while Danes care about that but equally with community and vitality again.
-These really tell different stories about what happiness means to one set of people or another.
+Can see in the second principal component's loading among those surveyed, Bulgarians care a lot more about community wellbeing and Danes care relatively more about vitality and emotional wellbeing.
+In the third principle component, it almost diverges even more as Bulgarians strongly care about supportive relationships while Danes care about that but equally with community and vitality again.
+Though the first princliple component isn't shown, and that may be similar, as two european countries, these tell different stories about additional nuances of what happiness means to one set of people or another.

 ![Bulgarian happiness vs. Danish happiness](/images/bgvddkhappiness01.png "Bulgarian happiness vs. Danish happiness")